 Another exciting way to explore the mountain is via helicopter, but you can take a Helicopter Tour from Reykjavík!

 One of the best things about mt Esja is that you don’t necessarily need to be an experienced hiker or even used to a lot of exercise to explore the mountain.
 There are different ways of exploring the mountains, designed to meet the needs of hikers at all stages.

 All the way you will find signs which give an indication of the difficulty levels of each route with a grading system or 1 to 3.
 Experienced climbers can, therefore, choose to do the one rated the most challenging or number 3.

-The first two signs are meet by all hikers but in the third one, you can choose which path you will follow.
-At this point more experienced hikers will often choose the left route, going a steep trail directly to the top but others will make a right turn an follow the more gradual path.
+The first two signs are met by all hikers but in the third one, you can choose which path you will follow.
+At this point, more experienced hikers will often choose the left route, going a steep trail directly to the top, but others will make a right turn and follow a more gradual path.

 You will very seldom have the mountain to yourself so if you feel like you might be going the wrong way or just have any questions don’t hesitate to ask one of the hikers.
 They are often keen on helping!

 Mount Esja is as stunning in winter as it is in any season but its paths can get quite hazardous during the coldest periods.
 If you have sturdy boots, ice spikes for your shoes and a good GPS, you are well qualified to do the hike.
 If not, you might want to reconsider or possibly choose an easier version.